rewardenv/reward/docs/customization/multipledomains.md

        reward sign-certificate alternate1.test
        reward sign-certificate alternate2.test

+2. **OPTIONAL**: The hosts from the `TRAEFIK_EXTRA_HOSTS` will be automatically configured and mapped to the webservers.

-2. Create a `.reward/reward-env.yml` file with the contents below (this will be additive to the docker-compose config Reward uses for the env, anything added here will be merged in, and you can see the complete config using `reward env config`):
+   It's possible to add additional host routing rules.
+Create a `.reward/reward-env.yml` file with the contents below ( this will be additive to the docker-compose config Reward uses for the env, anything added here will be merged in, and you can see the complete config using `reward env config`):

     ```yaml
     version: "3.5"